 - Reviews lease documentation and determine that the lease is an operating or capital lease.

 - Administers the Treasury Board Equipment Financing Program for the University.

 - Ensures that lease contracts meet the requirements of the Office of the Attorney General.

 - Ensures that computer equipment leases comply with all applicable guidelines issued by the Department of Information Technology.

-- Ensures proper classification and recording of all equipment leases in the Financial Information System (FIS), Commonwealth Accounting and Reporting System (CARS), and the Fixed Asset Accounting and Control System (FAACS).
+- Ensures proper classification and recording of all equipment leases in the Financial Information System (FIS), Commonwealth Accounting and Reporting System (Cardinal), and the Fixed Asset Accounting and Control System (FAACS).

 - Ensures full and proper disclosure of all equipment lease activity in University Financial Statements according to "Generally Accepted Accounting Principles," (GAAP).
 Provides the same information to the State Comptroller to include in Commonwealth of Virginia Financial Statements.

 - Ensures that all lease agreements fully disclose: the fair market value of the leased asset at the inception of the lease; executory costs; residual value of the leased asset; amount of the lease payments; frequency of lease payments; the lease term; renewal terms, conditions, options, penalties, or bargains, and options (bargain purchases, etc.) which transfer the ownership of the asset to James Madison University during, or at the end of, the lease.